Signs of dementia

 Not being able to find your car keys without a major hunt.

-Becoming withdrawn and no longer socialisingshutterstock_100419445 boat on lake
+Becoming withdrawn and no longer socialising

 One or more of the above problems can cause a person to become embarrassed about social interaction.
 They begin to fear they can no longer properly take part They may find their coordination has gone or they can’t remember the rules of their favourite sport